remypar5/presentation-burnout/pages/personal-experience/leadup.md

 <v-clicks>

-- Health & Safety Officer, voluntarily
-- Team: "We're not extending your contract" 🚩
+- Client: "We're not extending your contract" 🚩

 </v-clicks>